rdswyc/DataStructures/Queue/README.md

 This implementation represents a non-linked queue of elements with a capacity field.

-The structure is so that every `Item` has a `TKey` key and a `TValue` value.
+The structure is so that every item is of type `T`.
 Remember that a key is not mandatory for a queue, and it may even accept repeated values.

-For simplicity, the value is set as a `char` pointer but could easily be replaced by any other `struct`, like shown below.
+For simplicity, the item is set as a `char` pointer but could easily be replaced by any other `struct`, like shown below.

 ```
 typedef struct